 What are the core concepts of histology?Histology Topics for Lincoln Scholars Program

-Every beginning biology student learns three fundamental principles of cell biology:
+Every beginning biology student learns three fundamental principles which together comprise Cell Theory:

 - All living things are made of cells.

 Tissue biology (i.e., histology) contributes one additional organizing principle:

 The cells of our bodies are organized into four different types of tissue:

 Each of these four basic tissue types has its own distinctive character, a set of properties which unites all examples of that tissue type and distinguishes it from examples of the other three tissue types.

 Practically every cell in the body belongs to one of the four basic tissue types.
 (Note caveat #1 below.)

 - Epithelial tissue is the tissue of surfaces.
 Epithelial cells are attached to one another like bricks in a wall or tiles on a floor.
 But there is no mortar; the cell membrane of each epithelial cell is attached directly to the membrane of each adjacent epithelial cell.
 A basal lamina separates epithelial tissue from underlying connective tissue.